Diouo/MSRN-RCAN-SRGAN/README.md

 ## Train Settings:
 1. You can assgin your own lr_scheduler in net.solver.__init__
+2. Train on RGB, but validate on Y. However, validate on RGB is also offer in MyNet.code.net.solver.test
-2. D_train require d_real_loss and d_fake_loss more than 0.4 to aviod D too strong, you can change the value in train.py's D_threshold !!!
+3. D_train require d_real_loss and d_fake_loss more than 0.4 to aviod D too strong, you can change the value in train.py's D_threshold !!!
-3. Hyper parameter K in GAN is not supported(default==1) because it is useless in practice, you have to recode net.solver.run/run_resume if you want
+4. Hyper parameter K in GAN is not supported(default==1) because it is useless in practice, you have to recode net.solver.run/run_resume if you want
-4. pretrain G with 1e-4 lr for 2000 times, and then 1e-5 lr for 8000 times
+5. pretrain G with 1e-4 lr for 2000 times, and then 1e-5 lr for 8000 times
-5. run G and D G with 1e-5 lr for 10000 times
+6. run G and D G with 1e-5 lr for 10000 times
-6. the more iteration you train in pretrain and run, the better G is, if you want know more, read about [SRGAN](https://arxiv.org/abs/1609.04802) or [ESRGAN](https://arxiv.org/abs/1809.00219)
+7. the more iteration you train in pretrain and run, the better G is, if you want know more, read about [SRGAN](https://arxiv.org/abs/1609.04802) or [ESRGAN](https://arxiv.org/abs/1809.00219)

 ## Test Settings: